-- If caries has already approached the nerve of the tooth, it is necessary to remove the entire pulp tissue containing the nerve and replacing it with a material called gutta-percha in a permanent tooth, which is called root canal treatment and calcium hydroxide in children which is called as pulpectomy.
+- If caries has already approached the nerve of the tooth, it is necessary to remove the entire pulp tissue containing the nerve and replace it with a material called gutta-percha in a permanent tooth, which is called root canal treatment and calcium hydroxide in children which is called as pulpectomy.

-Attrition is wearing away of the outer layer of the tooth that is called enamel over a period of time due to excessive forces put upon the tooth due to grinding or clenching of the teeth.
+Attrition is the wearing away of the outer layer of the tooth is called enamel over a period of time due to excessive forces put upon the tooth due to grinding or clenching of the teeth.
 It usually occurs at night while asleep and the reason behind this can simply be a habit or can occur due to stress which is termed as bruxism.
 Symptoms of pain and sensitivity usually start when there is severe wearing away of the tooth structure.

-Bruxism is usually treated with mouth guards.
+Bruxism is usually treated with mouthguards.
 These are custom-made for every individual patient by your dentist.
 Mouthguards reduce unnecessary tooth to tooth contact which in turn reduces excessive force put upon the tooth.

 Abrasion is the mechanical wearing of enamel that is caused by aggressive brushing habits.
 Depression or grove formation can be seen at the junction of gums and teeth.
-The use of hard bristle brushes and improper brushing techniques put an excessive amount of force onto the teeth daily eventually leading to wearing away of the outer enamel tooth structure.
+The use of hard bristle brushes and improper brushing techniques put an excessive amount of force onto the teeth daily eventually leading to the wearing away of the outer enamel tooth structure.
 Attrition and abrasion over time might lead to sensitivity type of pain.

-A restorative material ie a cement is placed in the area of damage such as glass ionomer cement (GIC) or a resin-based material ie composite is used.
+A restorative material ie cement is placed in the area of damage such as glass ionomer cement (GIC) or a resin-based material ie composite is used.
 The patient is asked to change his/her brushing techniques.